 André Morin spoke at length at the show opening about the struggles of a young designer working for RCA.
 He discussed how he managed to get a new product line into stores.
 When he joined the Design department of RCA he looked at the product line and saw that the audio units were all large, heavy, and styled in ‘classic’ designs – Colonial Spanish or Rococo decor.

 He wanted to create smaller units with a modern ‘clean’ look, contrasting the RCA classics.
 When he proposed his vision of the Forma line to the company executive he ran up against a standard problem.
 The marketing department hesitated because they first wanted to know how to sell the new line.
 André Morin spoke to one of the heads of RCA about this issue and was told that the best way to get his designs accepted would be to sell them to the stores.

-With the World Summit of Design in Montreal this year, the Musée des ondes wishes to contribute in showcasing the modern design trend shaped by Canadian and Quebec designers, which had a global influence.
-The curator of the show is art historian Jean Belisle, the museum’s founder and expert in industrial heritage.
-The exhibition opened to the public on Friday, April 14 and will run until March 18, 2018.
+With the World Summit of Design in Montreal this year, the Musée des ondes wishes to contribute to showcasing the modern design trend shaped by Canadian and Quebec designers, which had a global influence.
+The curator of the show is art historian Jean Belisle, the museum’s founder, and expert in industrial heritage.
+The exhibition opened to the public on Friday, April 14, and will run until March 18, 2018.

 The Forma line became RCA’s best-selling line in the company’s history.